wombleton/gitlaw-nz/acts/W/Weathertight Homes Resolution Services Act 2006.md

 ##### 115 Offences

-*   Every person commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, who---
+*   Every person commits an offence, and is liable on conviction to a fine not exceeding $2,000, who---

     *   (a) assaults, threatens, or intimidates, or intentionally insults, the tribunal or any member, or any officer of the tribunal, during a sitting of the tribunal, or in going to, or returning from, any sitting; or